コンテンツにスキップ

 • -h, --help — Prints help information

-Start the Biome daemon server process
+Starts the Biome daemon server process.

 Usage: biome start [--config-path=PATH]